 Here is the URL of the page that has this table – https://en.wikipedia.org/wiki/List_of_highest-grossing_films

-Below is the formula that would allow you to get this table into Google Sheets
+Below is the formula that would allow you to use Google Sheets scraping to get this table into your spreadsheet.

 The above formula goes to the specified URL, and from the HTML code of the web-page, it identifies the first table and fetches the entire table in Google Sheets.

 Quite impressive to be honest.

 Note that Google sheet returns an array of values, and for this formula to work you need to have the entire range of cells free and available for the IMPORTHTML formula to fill that area.

 If you already have something in one of the cells (a cell that would otherwise have been used by the result of the ImportHTML formula) you would see an error.